 The CPR-D-padz include a sensor that detects the rate and depth of CPR chest compressions.
 This sensor is placed (as part of the electrodes application) on the victim's chest so that it is located between the rescuer's hands and the victim's lower sternum during chest compressions.
-When the rescuer performs CPR compressions, the sensor detects their rate and depth and sends the information to the AED Plus unit.
-When used with CPR-D-padz, the AED Plus monitors the depth and rate of CPR chest compressions.
-It provides a CPR metronome function designed to encourage rescuers to perform chest compressions at the AHA/ERC recommended rate of 100 compressions per minute (CPM) as well as voice and visual prompts to encourage a minimum compression depth of 2 inches for adult victims.
+When the rescuer performs CPR compressions, the sensor detects their rate and depth and sends the information to the Fully Automatic AED Plus unit.
+When used with CPR-D-padz, the Fully Automatic AED Plus monitors the depth and rate of CPR chest compressions.
+It provides a CPR metronome function designed to encourage rescuers to perform chest compressions at the AHA/ERC recommended rate of 100-120 compressions per minute (CPM) as well as voice and visual prompts to encourage a compression depth of 5 - 6 cm for adult victims.